Celestial Shiny

 Introduction

 The 5 Pillars of Islam are the core beliefs and practices that every Muslim adheres to.
 They are Shahada (Faith), Salah (Prayer), Zakat (Charity), Sawm (Fasting), and Hajj (Pilgrimage).
 Think of them as the backbone of Islamic life, emphasizing worship, community, and discipline.
+Each pillar works in harmony with the others, shaping a Muslim’s daily routine and outlook, and bringing the essence of Islam—a religion rooted in peace and submission to Allah—into everyday life.

 1. Shahada (Faith): The Declaration of Faith